ABOUT VANESSA MARIN

 The most important thing for you to know is that this is not just a job for me – I get so much joy out of helping people have healthier and happier sex lives, and opening up more honest conversations about sex.

 I know the title “sex therapist” can raise a few eyebrows, but I want you to know that I’m a professional!
-I’ve been featured over 400 times in publications like The New York Times, O, The Oprah Magazine, The Times of London, Real Simple, CNN, Buzzfeed, Huffington Post, Jezebel, Lifehacker, Esquire, Bustle, Self, Shape, Glamour, Redbook, and many more.
+I’ve been featured over 400 times in publications like The New York Times, O, The Oprah Magazine, The Times of London, Real Simple, Refinery29, CNN, Buzzfeed, Huffington Post, Jezebel, Lifehacker, Esquire, GQ, Bustle, Self, Shape, Glamour, Redbook, and many more.
 Check out my press page for the evidence.

 I also know my stuff.
 I have a Bachelor’s degree in Human Sexuality from Brown University, and a Master’s degree in Counseling Psychology from the California Institute of Integral Studies.
 I am a licensed psychotherapist (Marriage and Family Therapist #78931).

 I’m happy to work with you via video chat and email coaching sessions, or you can sign up for one of my online programs.

 I’m a born-and-raised California girl, and I currently split my time between California and Europe.
 Don’t let the baby face fool you; I’m in my thirties!
 I’m very happily married to the love of my life.

 I was in the passenger seat of my family’s forest green minivan, driving home from family dinner at grandma’s house with my mom and dad.
 I was 12.
 My mom tilted her head in my direction and looked at me in the rearview mirror.
 I could tell that she was about to say something, but the way she paused made me realize something big was on the way.